-- 40 FRMPs ideally require consistent and comprehensive damage assessment for all items which are included in potentially flooded areas, and all kinds of expected impacts, being they related to the direct contact with flood water (i.e., direct damage) or being an indirect consequence of it, like business and services interruption or environmental contamination.
+FRMPs ideally require consistent and comprehensive damage assessment for all items which are included in potentially flooded areas, and all kinds of expected impacts, being they related to the direct contact with flood water (i.e., direct damage) or being an indirect consequence of it, like business and services interruption.
 Nonetheless, the assessment should lead to a monetary evaluation, to be used as input in Cost Benefit Analyses of alternative mitigation strategies.
+In

-In practice, this goal is not presently achievable due to the inhomogeneous levels of - 45 development of (and, in some cases the lack of) damage models (for an overview see, e.g., www.fdm.polimi.it, Merz et al. 2010, Pregnolato et al., 2015, Gerl et al., 2016).
-In particular, in MOVIDA, we were able to identify models for the estimation of direct damage in monetary terms only for residential buildings and a limited number of crops; for economic activities and livestock we could only estimate the exposed economic value (i.e., the maximum potential damage).
-Scarcity of damage models is also an issue for those items which can be hardly quantified in economic terms (i.e., - 50 intangible goods) like people, critical infrastructures, cultural heritage and environmental assets.
+- 25 practice, this goal is not achievable due to the inhomogeneous levels of development of (and, in some cases the lack of) damage models (for an overview see, e.g., www.fdm.polimi.it).
+In particular, we were able to identify models for the estimation of direct damage in monetary terms only for residential buildings and a limited number of crops; for economic activities and livestock we could only estimate the exposed economic value (i.e., the maximum potential damage).
+Scarcity of damage models is also an issue for those items which can be hardly quantified in economic terms (i.e., - 30 intangible goods) like people, critical infrastructures, cultural heritage and environmental goods.
 For them, we were able to assess only their amount within the potentially flooded areas, and to classify them according to some vulnerability features, linked to their susceptibility to be damaged.
 For the specific case of cultural heritage, given its importance in the Italian context, an ad-hoc procedure was also developed to estimate damage, even though in qualitative terms (i.e., in classes ranges from low to high damage).
-Indirect damage estimation was instead not feasible, although an attempt has been made to estimate consequences of roads and railways interruption.
+Indirect damage estimation was instead not feasible, although an attempt has - 35 been made to estimate consequences of roads and railways interruption.
 Indeed, evidence from the past (collected during the project) shows that the weight of direct damage to transport infrastructures is negligible compared to the indirect one.
+In general, however, our experience corroborates the lack of appropriate knowledge and tools for indirect damage assessment.